 - Remove duck and keep warm.
 Drain all but two tablespoons of duck fat.
 Add chopped shallots, stock and wine.
 Reduce for a minute over high heat.
 Season to taste, then slice the duck breasts, sauce and serve.

 A key factor in à la minute cooking is something called mise en place, a moderately grandiose term that approximately translates to "having everything prepped in advance."

-In the case of our duck breasts, that would mean, at a minimum, that the skin is scored with a sharp knife to assist in rendering the fat beneath the skin, as well as ensuring that the breast has been at room temperature for at least 15 minutes, and preferably 60.
+In the case of our duck breasts, that would mean, at a minimum, that the skin is scored with a sharp knife to assist in rendering the fat beneath the skin and that the breast is kept at room temperature for at least 15 minutes, and preferably 60.

 If the breast is too cold, the cook will have a harder time cooking it to the exact internal temperature required to achieve a perfect medium-rare, or medium, duck breast.
 (This is equally true for steaks.)